 Brussels sprouts resemble little cabbages, arrayed on a stiff vertical stem.
-The rather old-fashioned vegetable has a love it or hate it reputation, but the sprouts are packed with nutrients and versatile to prepare.
+The rather old-fashioned vegetable has a “love it or hate it” reputation, but the sprouts are packed with nutrients and versatile ways to prepare.
 These plants need a long growing season and the gardener needs to be wary of common issues in Brussels sprouts.
 Like most plants, there are specific Brussels sprout pests and diseases affecting Brussels sprouts.

 Brussels Sprouts Problems

-Sprouts are harvested in fall when cool weather produces best flavor.
-Brussels sprouts are not difficult to grow but they are heavy feeders and need supplemental fertilization or heavily amended soil.
+Sprouts are harvested in fall when the cool weather produces the best flavor.
+Brussels sprouts are not difficult to grow, but they are heavy feeders and need supplemental fertilization or heavily amended soil.
 However, soils that have been worked prior to planting are too loose to support good growth.
 This condition produces loose sprouts.

 Sow seed directly into the garden in mid-summer and provide plenty of water for best growth.
 Many varieties can take up to 100 days for the first harvest.
 During this time, watch for common issues in Brussels sprouts and don’t be shocked if your Brussels sprout plants aren’t producing.

 Brussels Sprout Pests

-Protect young plants from cutworms but putting a collar around the plants.
+Protect young plants from cutworms by putting a collar around the plants.
 You can prevent flying insect damage with a net or row cover over the crop.
 Practice crop rotation to avoid some of the common insect larvae that live in soil and feed on foliage and roots.
 Use organic pesticides to combat severe infestations and “pick and crush” larger pests.

 The best defense from Brussels sprout pests is healthy plants.
 Make sure they get adequate water and plant in well-drained soil in full sun.
 Plants with good vigor can more easily withstand minor infestations from Brussels sprout pests.